emard/UK101onFPGA/tools/esp32/README.md

 Download ["Boulder" TAP file](http://retrospec.sgn.net/users/tomcat/yu/Orao_list.php) Split it into separate TAP files using [tap2bin tool](http://www.deltasoft.com.hr/retro/oraoutil.htm)

-Analyze the content - ORAO first file loads at 0x400, if BASIC it will start with 0x20, and have some ASCII numbers that follow, probably representing number of bytes.
-This file then may load second file, using LMEM "FILENAME",OFFSET whre FILENAME and OFFSET are optional parameters in human-readable ASCII, default FILENAME="" and OFFSET=1024 if unspecified.
+Analyze the content - ORAO first file loads by default at 0x400.
+BASIC file typically starts with 0x20, and has some ASCII numbers that follow, probably representing number of bytes.
+First file then may load second file, using LMEM "FILENAME",OFFSET where FILENAME and OFFSET are optional parameters in human-readable ASCII, default FILENAME="" and OFFSET=1024 if unspecified.
 Also it can then execute machine code using LNK START, where START is human-readable parameter visible as ASCII string in hexdump,